Tuttle, Oklahoma: Education

-Tuttle has been featured in an Independent Lens series documenting bullying.

 Tuttle gained media attention on May 6, 2015 following a tornado that touched down near "Tiger Safari", a local safari park.
 Nicknamed "Tigernado", it quickly became a popular hashtag on the social media platform Twitter after reports were made that tigers had escaped the facility.
 The reports were later falsified by the owner after confirming the tiger enclosures were still secure.